 While there’s plenty to see and do around the local area, we also have fantastic facilities on-site, so you can choose to relax in the way that suits you.
 Our golf course, tennis courts and indoor and outdoor swimming pools are there for you to use at your leisure.
 We've also got a steam room and sauna for ultimate relaxation.

-As a family-friendly hotel, we also have things to keep the little ones entertained, including an adventure playground, a games room and a soft playroom for younger children.
+As a family-friendly hotel, we also have things to keep the little ones entertained, including an adventure playground (re-opening April 2022), an indoor games room and cinema room where we will show films on request.

 Knoll House was built around the turn of the 20th century, as a summer retreat for a member of the Bankes family of Kingston Lacy.
 Over the decades the Bankes leased the house as a summer let, including to the Duke of Hamilton in the 1920s.